-Schools should follow KCSIE 2024 guidance in Part 1 (para.
+Schools should follow KCSIE 2025 guidance in Part 1 (para.
 42) and Annex B.

-Local guidance is also available from the NYSCP here and here.
-Further specific guidance for Forced Married, FGM (including the local procedure for managing this) and Honour Based Violence is also available.
+Local guidance is also available from the NYSCP here.
+Further specific guidance for Forced Marriage, FGM (including the local procedure for managing this) and 'Honour' Based Abuse is also available.